linux-surface/linux-surface/README.md

 * v102 for the Surface Pro 2017
 * v137 for the Surface Book 2 13"

-For the i915_firmware files (series 3/4/5 devices only), please select the version for your device.
+For the i915_firmware files (series 3/4/5 devices), please select the version for your device.
-* kbl for series 5 devices (Surface Book 2, Surface Pro 2017)
+* kbl for series 5 devices
-* skl for series 4 devices (Surface Book, Surface Pro 4, Surface Laptop)
+* skl for series 4 devices
-* bxt for series 3 devices (Surface Pro 3)
+* bxt for series 3 devices

+These steps assume are you in the linux-surface repo.

 1. Copy the files under root to where they belong:
   ```